Largest integral simplices with one interior integral point: Solution of Hensley's conjecture and related results: Introduction

-In this work, we confirm this conjecture by proving sharp lower bounds on the barycentric coordinates.
-Another conjecture which arose from Hensley's work was that $S^d_1 := \conv(\{o, s_1 e_1, \ldots, s_{d-1} e_{d-1}, 2(s_d-1)e_d\})$ contains the maximal number of integral points among all elements of $\Sd{1}$.
+In this work, we confirm the above conjecture of Hensley by proving sharp lower bounds on the barycentric coordinates.
+Another conjecture of Hensley was that the simplex

+contains the maximal number of integral points among all elements of $\Sd{1}$.
+This simplex appeared in \cite{MR651251}.
 Hensley derived a bound on $|S \cap \Z^d|$ for $S \in \Sd{1}$ by applying Blichfeldt's theorem (see Theorem~\ref{thm_blichfeldt}), which bounds $|S \cap \Z^d|$ in terms of $\vol(S)$.
 It is therefore natural to modify Hensley's conjecture to the following question: Does $S^d_1$ have maximal volume among all elements of $\Sd{1}$?
-Following Hensley's results, Lagarias and Ziegler \cite{MR1138580} and Pikhurko \cite{MR1996360} made improvements to the upper bound on the volume of elements in $\Sd{1}$, but the bounds they obtained were still different from the largest known examples, the simplices $S^d_1$.
+Following Hensley's results, Lagarias and Ziegler \cite{MR1138580}, Pikhurko \cite{MR1996360} and Averkov \cite{MR2967480} made improvements to the upper bound on the volume of elements in $\Sd{1}$, but the bounds they obtained were still different from the largest known examples, the simplices $S^d_1$.
+For large $d$, the best previously known bound is due to Pikhurko: he proved that for $S \in \Sd{1}$, one has $\vol(S) \le \frac{1}{d!}2^{3d-2} \cdot 15^{(d-1)2^{d+1}}$.
+For comparison, one has $\vol(S^d_1) = \frac{1}{d!}2(s_d - 1)^2 \le \frac{1}{d!} 2^{2^d + 1}$.